Mabon | Autumn Equinox Astrology… & The Sun At 0º Libra!

 The start of Autumn-time or the Fall Equinox coincides with Mabon, the second harvest (the first being Lughnasadh, the last being Samhain or Halloween).

-In ancient cultures was a time to store food for winter (namely the farmers gathered hearty foods like gourds, pumpkins, grapes and apples).
+In ancient cultures this was a time to store food for winter (namely the farmers gathered hearty foods like gourds, pumpkins, grapes and apples).

 The Cornucopia–or Horn of Plenty–is a traditional symbol for Mabon, a symbol for an abundant harvest but also a balance of male (phallic) and female (receptive) that can be used at this time…